Why Web Accessibility is Important When Building a Site

 Why Is Web Accessibility Important?

 Today, we rely on the internet for communication, information, services, and much more.
-However, did you know approximately 27% of adults in the United States alone face barriers when websites are not designed with accessibility in mind?
+However, did you know about 27% of adults in the U.S. still face accessibility barriers?[CDC], [WHO]

 ADA Compliance Matters:

 Guidelines for inclusive web design exist so that everyone can use and enjoy the web.
-Making websites ADA-compliant is a big step towards equality online.
+Making websites ADA compliance is a big step towards equality online.

 Advantages of Prioritizing Web Accessibility